dfds/dojo/workshops/git-github-deep-dive/katas/4/kata/README.md

 git init playing-with-branches
 ```

-### 3. Add some changes to our "main" branch
+### 3. Add some changes to our "master" branch
-Once we have initialized `playing-with-branches` we can proceed to "stage" a file and commit it to our `main` branch:
+Once we have initialized `playing-with-branches` we can proceed to "stage" a file and commit it to our `master` branch:

 ```
 cd playing-with-branches
 echo HelloFile > text.txt
+git add .
-git commit -a -m "Adding a file to main branch"
+git commit -m "Adding a file to main branch"
 ```

 ***Note*** <br/>